+In order to be accepted into the Master Gardener Program as a Master Gardener Volunteer trainee, an application must be submitted.
+Acceptance into the program is not guaranteed.
 All potential SDSU Extension Master Gardener volunteers will be required to read and agree to all SDSU Extension policies and procedures relevant to their work with the agency.
-Information on volunteer policies and the SDSU Extension Master Gardener application process can be found at igrow.org.
+Information on volunteer policies and the SDSU Extension Master Gardener application process can be found at extension.sdstate.edu.